Yoru-cyber/XLSXReaderJava/docs/guide.md

-# Madness man
+# Guide

-In order to understand some ins and outs of this project, there's some thing that need to be explained.

-Like the `SpreadsheetML` standard.
+This guide explains mainly a little of the `SpreadsheetML` standard Because the code can be confusing because of lack of knowledge of the standard.

 ## Key concepts

+> 🤓 An excel file is just a zip file of multiple XML documents.

 [The standard explained by Microsoft](https://learn.microsoft.com/en-us/office/open-xml/spreadsheet/structure-of-a-spreadsheetml-document?tabs=cs)